Chebotarev density theorem: Infinite extensions

-This reduces to the finite case when L / K is finite (the Haar measure is then just the counting measure).

-A consequence of this version of the theorem is that the Frobenius elements of the unramified primes of L are dense in G.
+This reduces to the finite case when $L/K$ is finite (the Haar measure is then just the counting measure).
+A consequence of this version of the theorem is that the Frobenius elements of the unramified primes of $L$ are dense in $G$.

 Important consequences

 The Chebotarev density theorem reduces the problem of classifying Galois extensions of a number field to that of describing the splitting of primes in extensions.
-Specifically, it implies that as a Galois extension of K, L is uniquely determined by the set of primes of K that split completely in it.
-A related corollary is that if almost all prime ideals of K split completely in L, then in fact L = K.
+Specifically, it implies that as a Galois extension $L/K$ is uniquely determined by the set of primes of $K$ that split completely in it.
+A related corollary is that if almost all prime ideals of $K$ split completely in $L$, then in fact $L = K$.